terceiro/chake/README.md

 sensitive information (SSL keys, etc) in the repository together with the rest of the configuration.

+For configuration managers that don't require uploading files to the managed node, this decryption will happen right before converging or applying single recipes, and the decrypted files will be wiped right after that.

+If you use this feature, make sure that you have the `wipe` program installed.
+This way chake will be able to delete the decrypted files in a slightly more secure way, after being done with them.

 ### repository-local SSH configuration

 If you need special SSH configuration parameters, you can create a file called